AI cannot be an inventor, but is reform on the horizon?

 The public policy rationale behind these principles is to ensure finality for parties in litigation and that a party should not have to litigate the same matter twice.

 In February 2020, the Patents Court held that Genentech was estopped from arguing that claims 1-9 of the divisional patent were valid because they were attempting to re-litigate a question of validity which had already been decided in respect of the parent patent (which contained very similar claims) in 2019.
 Factors the Court took into consideration when reaching this conclusion included the fact that the previous proceedings were "one of the most complicated and expensive patent actions" and that Genentech did not have its own product on the market but was seeking to keep Eli Lilly's product off the market.
-However, the Court held that Genentech had a real prospect of arguing that the remaining claims 10 and 11 in the divisional patent.
+However, the Court held that Genentech had a real prospect of arguing that the remaining claims 10 and 11 in the divisional patent relating to the treatment of psoriasis were plausible, as the common general knowledge had developed sufficiently between the priority date of the parent patent and the filing date of the divisional patent.
 As such, the Court held that Genentech should not be "shut out from arguing plausibility… simply because they could have pleaded this case in the [parent patent] action and left it too late to seek to amend to include that argument".
 Summary judgment was refused in respect of those claims as it did not amount to an abuse of process or issue estoppel.